apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ### Shared helper class

-Instead of loading a model for each thread in the process, we use the `Shared` class, which allows us to load one model that is shared across all threads of each worker in a DoFn.
+Using the `Shared` class within RunInference implementation allows us to load the model only once per process and share it with all DoFn instances created in that process.
+This feature reduces memory consumption and model loading time.
 For more information, see the
 [`Shared` class documentation](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/utils/shared.py#L20).

 ### Multi-model pipelines